Woman begging for help after living in Kansas City apartment for months with no AC

 Ivy is hopeful her air conditioning will be restored soon.

-A health department is sending a crew to inspect her home on August 4.
+The health department is sending a crew to inspect her home on Aug.
+4.

-“I just want you to fix it, for my babies and me, because it’s too hot,” said Ivy.
+“I just want you to fix it, for my babies and me, because it’s too hot,” Ivy said.

 FOX4 attempted to reach Cloverleaf Apartment Management for comment, but our calls were not returned.